 Many people have mild sympoms that respond quickly to changes in diet or medications.
 If your symptoms do not improve, your clinician may ask you more questions about your medical history and perform some diagnostic tests to rule out an underlying cause.
 For some people, symptoms improve as soon as a serious diagnosis, like cancer, has been ruled out.
 Your doctor may also recommend symptom-specific medications.
 But sometimes these treatments are not enough.
 As symptoms become more severe, so does the likelihood that you are experiencing some sort of psychological distress.

 Often, people with moderate to severe symptoms, particularly those whose symptoms arise from stressful circumstances, can benefit from mind directed therapies, such as cognitive behavioral therapy and relaxation techniques.
 Some people are reluctant to accept the role of psycho-social factors in their illness.
 But it's important to know that emotions cause genuine chemical and physical responses in the body that can result in pain and discomfort.
 Behavioral therapy and stress reduction treatments help manage pain and improve other symptoms in ways that are different from how drugs act.
 The goal of all therapies is to reduce anxiety, encourage healthy behaviors, and help people cope with the pain and discomfort of their condition.

-For more on managing gastrointestinal disorders, read The Sensitive Gut, a Special Health Report from Harvard Medical School.
+For more on the impact of stress on the gut, read The Sensitive Gut, a Special Health Report from Harvard Medical School.

 As a service to our readers, Harvard Health Publishing provides access to our library of archived content.
 Please note the date of last review on all articles.
 No content on this site, regardless of date, should ever be used as a substitute for direct medical advice from your doctor or other qualified clinician.